-In the 17FY 2017-18 year, due to staffing vacancies, the City conducted a risk assessment of all federally funded subrecipients and on-site monitoring visits of high and moderate-riskselected grantees. -Once staffing vacancies have been filled in FY 18-19, the City will conduct the necessary monitoring visits for the FY 2017-18 grantees.
+In the 17-18 year, the City conducted a risk assessment of all federally-funded subrecipients and on-site monitoring visits of high and moderate-risk grantees.

 Citizen Participation Plan 91.105(d); 91.115(d)

 Describe the efforts to provide citizens with reasonable notice and an opportunity to comment on performance reports.